octokit/webhooks.net/README.md

     });
     ```

-`MapGitHubWebhooks()` takes two optional parameters:
+`MapGitHubWebhooks()` takes three optional parameters:

 * `path`.
 Defaults to `/api/github/webhooks`, the URL of the endpoint to use for GitHub.
 * `secret`.
 The secret you have configured in GitHub, if you have set this up.
+* `cancelOnRequestAborted`.
+Defaults to `false`, indicates whether the processing of the webhook should be cancelled if the request is aborted.

 ### Azure Functions

-**NOTE**: Support is only provided for [isolated process Azure Functions](https://learn.microsoft.com/en-us/azure/azure-functions/dotnet-isolated-process-guide).
+**NOTE**: Support is only provided for [isolated process Azure Functions](https://learn.microsoft.com/azure/azure-functions/dotnet-isolated-process-guide).

 1. `dotnet add package Octokit.Webhooks.AzureFunctions`
 2. Create a class that derives from `WebhookEventProcessor` and override any of the virtual methods to handle webhooks from GitHub.
 For example, to handle Pull Request webhooks: